 Education Innovation and Research Competition

 The U.S. Department of Education published a notice in the Federal Register inviting applicants for the Education Innovation and Research (EIR) program’s mid-phase competition.
-Social emotional learning is a funding priority this year!
+This year social emotional learning funding has became a priority!
 The deadline to apply is June 15.
 Learn more here.

 Governor’s Emergency Education Relief Fund